rust-lang/book/src/ch04-01-what-is-ownership.md

 different from the usual shallow copying and we can leave it out.

-Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack like integers are (we’ll talk more about traits in Chapter 10).
-If a type implements the `Copy` trait, a variable is still valid after assignment to another variable.
+Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack, as integers are (we’ll talk more about traits in [Chapter 10][traits]<!-- ignore -->).
+If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.

 Rust won’t let us annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
-To learn about how to add the `Copy` annotation to your type to implement the trait, see [“Derivable Traits”][derivable-traits]<!-- ignore -->
-in Appendix C.
+To learn about how to add the `Copy` annotation to your type to implement the trait, see [“Derivable Traits”][derivable-traits]<!-- ignore --> in Appendix C.

 So what types implement the `Copy` trait?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar